hantaotaohan/stars/README.md

 - [DonaldDai/Bokeh-CN](https://github.com/DonaldDai/Bokeh-CN) - Bokeh中文文档（翻译中）
 - [weidylan/Office_Automation_by_Using_Python](https://github.com/weidylan/Office_Automation_by_Using_Python) - Office Automation by Using Pythonf (For Excel, Word, PPT and PDF .....)
-- [GokuMohandas/madewithml](https://github.com/GokuMohandas/madewithml) - Learn how to responsibly deliver value with applied ML.
+- [GokuMohandas/MadeWithML](https://github.com/GokuMohandas/MadeWithML) - Learn how to responsibly deliver value with ML.

 ## Lua